vsivsi/gridfs-locking-stream/Readme.md

 readstream.pipe(response);
 ```

 One of the main differences from gridfs-stream is that you must create a `ReadStream` using a file's unique `_id` (not a filename).
 This is because filenames aren't required to be unique within a GridFS collection, and so robust locking based on filenames alone isn't possible.
-Likewise, if you want to modify (append/overwrite) or delete a file, you also need to use an `_id` for the same reasons.
-As an aside, it was never a good practice for most applications to use filenames as identifiers in GridFS, and so this change is for the best.
+Likewise, if you want to append to, overwrite or delete a file, you also need to use an `_id`.
+As an aside, it was never a good practice for most applications to use filenames as identifiers in GridFS, so this change is probably for the best.
 You can easily find a file's `_id` by filename (or any other metadata) by using the Grid's `.files` mongodb collection:

 ```js
 gfs.files.findOne({"filename": "my_file.txt"}, {‘_id’:1}, function(e, d) {